karatelabs/karate/karate-core/README.md

 * [`acceptInsecureCerts`](https://w3c.github.io/webdriver/#dfn-insecure-tls-certificates)
 * [`moz:firefoxOptions`](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions#firefoxOptions) - e.g. for headless FireFox

-Note that some capabilities such as "headless" may be possible via the command-line to the local executable, so using [`addOptions`](#configure-driver) may work.
+Note that some capabilities such as "headless" may be possible via the command-line to the local executable, so using [`addOptions`](#configure-driver) may work instead.

 ## `configure driverTarget`
 The [`configure driver`](#configure-driver) options are fine for testing on "`localhost`" and when not in `headless` mode.
 But when the time comes for running your web-UI automation tests on a continuous integration server, things get interesting.
 To support all the various options such as Docker, headless Chrome, cloud-providers etc., Karate introduces the concept of a pluggable [`Target`](src/main/java/com/intuit/karate/driver/Target.java) where you just have to implement two methods: